der-Lehmann/number-flip-animation/README.md

 If you would like to contribute to this package, these are the things that you could work on:
 - Incorporate the option to display a leading minus sign so that negative numbers can be displayed.
-- Incorporate the option to display thousand separators.

 ## Similar Packages